petzval/btferret/UPDATE.md

    the Pi's arrow keys move the cursor.
 Function keys F1/2/3 execute left/middle/right button clicks.
    See mouse.c/py.
 An example of HID programming.

+### Version 16

+1. A new option for classic\_server() and read\_node\_endchar().
+These functions require a termination character (endchar) that signals the end of the packet.
+Setting endchar = PACKET\_ENDCHAR will read one Bluetooth packet whatever the last character is.
+Use this to read one packet when there is no defined termination character.

+2. OBEX (Object Exchange) protocol support.
+This is the protocol used when most devices (Windows, Android..) transfer files or data.
+When set up as a Classic server, btferret advertises serial services as before, but also that it is an OBEX push server.
+A Windows/Android device will recognise this and transfer a file using the OBEX protocol.
+The btferret receiver must be programmed with this protocol.
+   The files obex\_server.c/py and btferret.c/py do this and will receive files via the OBEX protocol.
+   The obex\_client.c/py files send data to a listening Windows/Android OBEX server.
+   The btferret.c/py file transfer (f) and server (s) functions now include OBEX exchange as an option.

+3. An option in set\_flags to enable or disable the OBEX capability.
+Enabled by default.